iuliaiancu/banking/README.md

 A sandbox application for banking operations.
 Currently there are 2 operations supported:

-- sending money between 2 predefined accounts
+- creating an account for existing customers and make initial transaction if initial credit is greater than 0
-- get an account statement with account balance and list of completed transactions
+- see information of a customer (firstname, surname, balance, list of transactions)

 ## Getting Started